Scalable molecular simulation of electrolyte solutions with quantum chemical accuracy: Computational Details

 \subsection{FPMD (CP2K)}

-We used Born-Oppenheimer \textit{ab initio} molecular dynamics simulations within a constant volume NVT (300~K) ensemble with periodic boundary conditions.
-The \texttt{CP2K} simulation suite (http:www.cp2k.org) containing the \emph{QuickStep} module for the DFT calculations~\cite{VandeVondele2005,Kuhne2020} was used with a 0.5 fs time step.
-We used a double $\zeta$ basis set that has been optimized for the condensed phase\cite{VandeVondele2007} in conjunction with GTH pseudopotentials~\cite{Goedecker1996} optimised for SCAN\cite{Sun2015a,Hutter2021a} and a 1200~Ry cutoff.\cite{Miceli2016,Yao2018} A Nos\'e-Hoover thermostat was attached to every degree of freedom to ensure equilibration.~\cite{Martyna1992}
+We used Born-Oppenheimer first principles molecular dynamics (FPMD) simulations within a constant volume NVT (300~K) ensemble with periodic boundary conditions.
+The CP2K simulation suite, containing the \emph{QuickStep} module for the DC-DFT calculations~\cite{VandeVondele2005,Kuhne2020}, was used with a 0.5 fs time step.
+We used a double $\zeta$ basis set that has been optimized for the condensed phase\cite{VandeVondele2007} in conjunction with GTH pseudopotentials~\cite{Goedecker1996} optimised for SCAN\cite{Sun2015a,Hutter2021a} and a 1200~Ry cutoff.\cite{Miceli2016,Yao2018} A slightly smaller basis set (DZVP-MOLOPT-SCAN-GTH) was used for LiBr to test the sensitivity of the lithium ion pairing to the basis set size.
+A Nos\'e-Hoover thermostat was attached to every degree of freedom to ensure equilibration.~\cite{Martyna1992}

-An $\approx$ 10~ps simulation was run consisiting of 4 lithium ions, 4 chloride ions and 80 water molecules in a cell of fixed dimensions of 13.87$^3$ \AA$^3$, corresponding to an electrolyte concentration of 2.5 M. The cell size was adjusted to match the experimental density at this concentration.
-The initial simulation used the r$^2$SCAN DFA.\cite{furness2020}
+An $\approx$ 10~ps FPMD simulation was run, consisting of 4 cations ions, 4 anions ions, and 80 water molecules for each electrolyte.
+Cells with fixed dimensions of 13.9$^3$ \AA$^3$, 14.0$^3$ \AA$^3$, and 13.7 $^3$ \AA$^3$ cell were used for LiCl, KCl and LiBr respectively, corresponding to an electrolyte concentration of 2.5 M. The cell size was adjusted to match the experimental density at this concentration.
+The initial FPMD simulation used the r$^2$SCAN DFA.\cite{furness2020}

-458 frames were extracted from this initial simulation in addition to 197 frames from a 1 ns NNP-MD simulation trained on it. (see below for details) The forces were then recomputed on these 655 frames using the density corrected r$^2$SCAN DFA. \cite{simImprovingResultsImproving2022,palosConsistentDensityFunctional2023} This method has recently been implemented in CP2K\cite{belleflammeRadicalsAqueousSolution2023}.
-The auxiliary density matrix method (ADMM) was employed to improve the scaling of the four-center two-electron integrals.\cite{guidonAuxiliaryDensityMatrix2010} The Schwarz integral screening threshold was set to 10$^{-5}$ units.
+The forces were then computed on samples extracted from FPMD and NNP-MD simulations using the density-corrected r$^2$SCAN level of theory. \cite{simImprovingResultsImproving2022,palosConsistentDensityFunctional2023a} This method has recently been implemented in CP2K.\cite{belleflammeRadicalsAqueousSolution2023} The auxiliary density matrix method (ADMM) was employed to improve the scaling of the four-center two-electron integrals.\cite{guidonAuxiliaryDensityMatrix2010} The Schwarz integral screening threshold was set to 10$^{-5}$ units.
 A contracted auxiliary basis set (cFIT3) was used to construct the auxiliary density matrix.